Back to Blog

 Practical Example

-For example, living in San Francisco, CA, is significantly more expensive than living in Boise, ID.
+Think about it this way: living in San Francisco, CA, is a world away from living in Boise, ID.
 According to the Geographic Cost Comparison Calculator, housing in San Francisco can be nearly three times as expensive as in Boise.
-If your salary is cut by 20%, moving to a city with lower expenses might help you maintain your quality of life.
+If your salary drops 20%, that kind of difference could mean you barely feel the cut.

 Assessing Your Financial Situation